joshuathayer/lupin-do/example/README.md

 * an updated application state, as a Clojure map
 * any events to be re-dispatched after the application state is updated

 The example app doesn't demonstrate any use of the latter.
-In most cases, this will be `nil`.
+In most cases, this will be `nil`, but is useful when you want to update state and then want to trigger an async action (like an AJAX request) that needs to use the updated state.
+Add the event to the result tuple, then `dispatch` will be called again with that event and your updated state.

-If the state map is updated, your `render` function is called with the new value, and the resulting hiccup is displayed to the user: the Replicant library makes that DOM update efficient.
+If the state map is updated, your `render` function is called with the new value, and the resulting hiccup is displayed to the user.
+Replicant makes that DOM update efficient.